 Jarzynka has excelled off the field, being named to the Nebraska Scholar-Athlete Honor Roll each of his six semesters in Lincoln.

 Jarzynka added depth at defensive end, but did not appear in a game.

 Jarzynka was a reserve defensive end, but did not play in a game.

 Jarzynka redshirted and worked on the scout team defense in his first year in the program.

 Jarzynka played both offensive and defensive line at Loup City High School for Coach Nick Hodge.
 Jarzynka's play as a senior earned him Class D-1 honorable-mention all-state accolades from both the Omaha World-Herald and Lincoln Journal Star.
 He was also named to the All-Heartland Small School Super Squad first team as a defender.
 Jarzynka's play as a junior helped Loup City to an 8-3 record and a trip to the quarterfinals of the state playoffs.

 The son of Mike and Susan Jarzynka, Matt was born on June 8, 1995.
-He is an agribusiness major, and is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
+He is an agribusiness major, and is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
 Jarzynka has volunteered his time with Uplifting Athletes, Shop with a Jock, Souper Bowl of Caring and local hospital visits, and was named to the Brook Berringer Citizenship Team (2016) and the Tom Osborne Citizenship Team (2016, 2017).